jaroxciv/isolysis/README.md

 # Isolysis

-**Isochrone overlap analyzer for multi-center, multi-distance spatial queries with interactive web interface and comprehensive spatial analysis.**
+**Isochrone overlap analyzer for multi-center, multi-distance spatial queries with interactive web interface, raster analysis, and comprehensive spatial analysis.
+Bilingual (Spanish/English) UI.**

 ## Overview

 Isolysis is a modular, production-grade Python package for calculating and analyzing isochrones (reachable areas) from multiple centers (hubs) over real road networks.
 It supports multiple travel times, custom intervals, and comprehensive spatial analysis with POI coverage and intersection analysis.
-The project includes both a REST API and an interactive Streamlit web interface for real-time isochrone visualization and analysis.
+The project includes a REST API, an interactive Streamlit web interface for real-time isochrone visualization, and a dedicated raster analysis app for zonal statistics.
+The UI defaults to Spanish (targeting Latin American markets) with an English fallback and a language switcher.

 ## Features